lorezi/lorezi/README.md

 I'm Lorezi, a Backend Engineer.
 I mainly program in JavaScript/Typescript and Go but I've written some PHP, Python and Java and I am a continuous learner.
-I love clean, well written & architected code and the industry best practises like CI/CD and DevOps.
+I love clean, well written & architected solutions and the industry best practises on CI/CD and DevOps.
 <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
 <br />